db48x/emularity/TECHNICAL.md

 # Technical Information on use of the Emularity

+To use this project you'll need to provide it with a canvas element, styled as necessary so that it has the correct size on screen (the emulated program will be scaled up automatically to fit, controlling for aspect ratio).
+You will also likely want to provide a simple UI for entering full-screen mode or muting the audio; these can simply call methods on the emulator when activated.

 # Emulator API #

 The `Emulator` constructor takes three arguments: a canvas element, an